smolang/inkblot/README.md

 Objects can be marked for deletion using the `delete()` class method.
 Objects marked as deleted can still be used for read-access to their properties, but any attempt to write to them will throw an exception.

 It is also possible to merge two objects of the same class together using the `merge(other)` class method.
 This will copy all properties from the `other` object into the invoking object, overwriting existing values for functional properties.
-If a nullable property in the `other` object is null, any existing value in the involing object will not be overwritten.
+If a nullable property in the `other` object is null, any existing value in the invoking object will not be overwritten.

 Finally, the `other` object is deleted and **all references to its anchor URI are replaced with the URI of the invoking object**.

 ## Runtime details

+### Setup

+While I figure out how to make gradle build a separate runtime library jar, you'll have to copy the sources from `net/rec0de/inkblot/runtime` to your project source tree.

 ### Setting a SPARQL endpoint